romka-u/icfpc2020/README.md

 * a diagram showing the amount of damage dealt to the ships via detonation.
 We couldn't figure out the exact meaning of this diagram, so we tried to approximate it, but didn't spend too much time on it.

 # Strategy ideas
+## Initial skills configuration
+We used skills `(152, 0, 8, 100)` for defender and `(134, 64, 10, 1)` for attacker.
+The main idea was to make first parameter as small as possible, but still big enough to fly during whole round.
+Third parameter should be at least 8 to accelerate without making demage to itself.
+All left skills were used for 4-th parameter in case of defender and for 2-nd parameter in case of attacker.

 ## Defender
 * Initial ideas for finding the direction to thrust:
   * Brute force over the next 2-3 thrust directions.